noteed/blog/starting-with-nixops-1.md

 published: 2017-08-04
 ---

-# Starting with NixOps (and thus Nix and NixOS), part 1

 While learning the Nix ecosystem and trying to use it, I found it a bit more harder than I thought to achieve what I wanted.
 In this post and the next one,